zenywallet/caprese/README.md

 See [Nim](https://nim-lang.org/) for installation details.

 #### Build Caprese and Launch
-you also require the following installation to build the SSL libraries, *golang* is required to build *BoringSSL*.
-The version of *golang* installed by the Ubuntu package tool might be old, so you might want to download and install the latest version from [The Go Programming Language](https://go.dev/), you can choose either.
+you also require the following installation to build the SSL libraries.

-    sudo apt install automake autoconf libtool cmake pkg-config golang
+    sudo apt install automake autoconf libtool cmake pkg-config

 Do you have git installed?